Bridging the Micro--Macro Gap: Frequency-Aware Semantic Alignment for Image Manipulation Localization: Experiments

 \subsection{Performance Comparisons}

-\textbf{Pixel-Level Localization on Diffusion-Generated Edits.} Table~\ref{tab:diffusion-loc} reports the localization results on OpenSDI, which provides a rigorous test of cross-generator generalization.
+\textbf{Pixel-Level Localization on Diffusion-Generated Edits.} Table~\ref{tab:diffusion-loc} reports localization results on OpenSDI, which provides a rigorous test of cross-generator generalization.
 Although many existing methods perform competitively on SD1.5, their accuracy drops substantially on unseen generators.
-In contrast, the proposed framework establishes state-of-the-art performance across all generators.
-The average pixel-level F1 reaches 0.5783 and the average IoU reaches 0.5009, outperforming the second-best method by 10.05 percentage points in F1 and 8.41 percentage points in IoU.
-The gain is especially notable on the more challenging cross-generator settings.
-Compared with the corresponding second-best results, the improvement reaches 9.27 percentage points on SD2.1, 13.62 percentage points on SDXL, and 12.09 percentage points on SD3 in F1.
-Even on Flux.1, which is the most difficult setting in the benchmark, the proposed framework still achieves the best F1 score of 0.2437, exceeding the second-best result by 7.66 percentage points.
+In contrast, the proposed framework establishes state-of-the-art performance across all generators, achieving an average pixel-level F1 of 0.5783 and IoU of 0.5009.
+These scores outperform the second-best method by 10.05\% in F1 and 8.41\% in IoU.
+The benefit becomes clear on the more challenging cross-generator settings; even on Flux.1, the most difficult setting in the benchmark, the proposed framework achieves the best F1 score of 0.2437, exceeding the second-best result by 7.66\%.
 These results indicate that explicit alignment between semantic priors and microscopic frequency evidence is highly effective for exposing subtle traces left by diverse diffusion generators.

 \textbf{Image-Level Detection on Diffusion-Generated Edits.} Table~\ref{tab:diffusion-det} presents the image-level detection results on OpenSDI.
 A similar generalization pattern is observed in image-level detection.
 Traditional IML models tend to overfit the SD1.5 training domain and suffer from clear generalization drops on newer generators, while dedicated binary detectors provide only limited overall robustness.
 The proposed framework outperforms all detection baselines and localization-based competitors, achieving an average F1 of 0.8550 and an average Accuracy of 0.8700.
-These scores exceed the second-best results by 9.52 percentage points in F1 and 5.92 percentage points in Accuracy.
+These scores exceed the second-best results by 9.52\% in F1 and 5.92\% in Accuracy.
 Although the proposed framework does not achieve its largest advantage on the SD1.5 intra-generator setting, the benefit becomes clear on cross-generator evaluation.
-In terms of F1, the margin over the second-best method reaches 5.74 percentage points on SD2.1, 14.77 percentage points on SDXL, 12.65 percentage points on SD3, and 10.82 percentage points on Flux.1.
 This result suggests that the semantic alignment module improves not only dense localization but also the aggregation of manipulation evidence at the image level.